 In 1946–47, Saturn–Pluto events were expressed globally within the theme of secrecy and power for personal gain (Saturn and Pluto in Leo).
 The superpowers of the day, USA and USSR, sought power over one another in the Cold War that lasted almost 40 years, Ghandi’s efforts paid off as Britain granted India independence under the “The British Indian Empire,” while the UN voted on an independent Jewish state, established as Israel in 1948, which continues to have a devastating impact on Palestinian’s.

 The CIA was created under the National Security Act, signed in by President Truman two weeks prior to the exact conjunction in August.
-The “Central” in the name suggests that truth is centralised, but actually shrouded in secrecy, while the periphery is where a powerful few control access to information.
+The “Central” in the name suggests that truth is centralised and shrouded in secrecy.
 This sounds a lot like Silicon Valley in 2020, where a select few have a monopoly on how we connect, who has access to that information and who sets the community standards.
 Illustrating how time stamps work, Edward Snowden (a Saturn-Pluto native) worked for the CIA when he leaked sensitive documents in 2013.
-It wasn’t until 2020, a Saturn–Pluto year, that “a U.S. federal court ruled that the U.S. intelligence’s mass surveillance program, exposed by Edward Snowden, was illegal and possibly unconstitutional.”
+It wasn’t until 2020, a Saturn–Pluto year, that “a U.S. federal court ruled that the U.S. intelligence’s mass surveillance program, exposed by Snowden, was illegal and possibly unconstitutional.”
 (4)

 The IMF was also established under this conjunction to avoid repeated economic catastrophes that led to the recent Great Depression.
 Their intent to re-establish solid parameters for safety and security gradually turned into the world’s largest economic fund which greatly influences world politics with 190 member countries.
 It supports multi-national corporations and privatisation, while using austere contractual measures that leave developing countries in a perpetual state of debt when borrowing with increasing interest rates.